arma7x/kai-suite-app/README.md

 #### Local Contacts
 ```
-- The origin of contact is KaiOS Device/VCF
+- The origin of contact is from KaiOS Device/VCF
 - Please use Restore, if you accidentally delete any contacts on your device
-or when the KaiOS device is connected to Kai Suite for the first time
+or when your KaiOS device is connected to Kai Suite for the first time
 ```

 #### Google Contacts
 ```
-- The origin of contact is Google People API
+- The origin of contact is from Google People
-- Please use Restore, if you accidentally delete any contacts on yourdevice
+- Please use Restore, if you accidentally delete any contacts on your device
-or when the KaiOS device is connected to Kai Suite for the first time
+or when your KaiOS device is connected to Kai Suite for the first time
 ```

 #### Setup Google API(https://youtu.be/Wk6pk-uRUOE)